heirloompixels/kyle.modernancient.org-old/livepainting/index.md

 ## Live Painting

-<span clas="newthought"> I like to paint fast.</span> and in front of people.
+<span class="newthought"> I like to paint fast.</span> and in front of people.
 Decisively.
 With a bit of flair.
 Panache.

 It looks as follows: